-Surgical technologists work as members of the surgical team in a variety of settings, most frequently in the hospital operating rooms.
-They function under supervision to ensure that the operating room is safe, equipment functions properly and the operative procedures are conducted under conditions that maximize safety.
+Surgical technologists work under medial supervision to facilitate safe and effective conduct of invasive surgical procedures.
+These individuals work under the supervision of a surgeon to ensure the operating room or environment is safe, that equipment functions properly and that the operative procedure is conducted under conditions that maximize patient safety.